 for volumes of Gas delivered hereunder each Day for up to eighty percent (80%) of Seller's First of the Month Scheduled Volume the price shall be:

-(1) for volumes up to _________ MMBtu per Day the price shall equal the Inside F.E.R.C. first of the Month "Index Price" for _______ minus $0.____, less the Gathering Fee, fuel and shrink; and

-(2) for volumes in excess of ________ MMBtu per Day and up to eighty percent (80%) of the the First of the Month Scheduled Volume the price per MMBtu shall equal the Inside F.E.R.C. first of the Month "Index Price" for ___________ minus $0._____, less the Gathering Fee, fuel and shrink.
+equal to the Inside F.E.R.C. first of the Month "Index Price" (FOM Index Price) for _CIG______ minus (($0.68 + (the FOM Index Price times 7.5%))____; and

-(ii) for the remaining volume of Seller's Gas delivered hereunder each Day the price shall equal the Gas Daily Price for _______________ for each Day, less the Gathering Services Fee, fuel and shrink
+(ii) for the remaining volume of Seller's Gas delivered hereunder each Day the price shall equal the Gas Daily Price for _____CIG minus (($0.68 + (the Gas Daily Price times 7.5%))__________ for each Day,

 If any referenced index is not available in the future, and the Parties do not agree to an alternative as of the end of the first Month for which the price could not be determined, then the determination of a replacement index shall be subject to arbitration.

-2.2 Renegotiation/Gathering Option.
-Thirty (30) days prior to the expiration of the Initial Pricing Term or at any time thereafter, either Party may elect to renegotiate the Contract Price with written notice to the other Party (the "Renegotiation Election").
+2.2 Renegotiation Thirty (30) days prior to the expiration of the Initial Pricing Term or at any time thereafter, either Party may elect to renegotiate the Contract Price with written notice to the other Party (the "Renegotiation Election").
 Upon the making of the Renegotiation Election the parties shall attempt to renegotiate the Contract Price.
 If the Parties cannot agree in writing upon a renegotiated Contract Price, then Seller shall have the right to solicit bids from third parties.
 Buyer shall have the preferential right to match any third party bid.
-If the parties cannot agree upon a renegotiated Contract Price and/or Buyer elects not to match a third party bid within sixty (60) days of the Renegotiation Election, then this Agreement shall be terminated and the Gathering Services Agreement shall remain effective and be controlling.
+If the parties cannot agree upon a renegotiated Contract Price and/or Buyer elects not to match a third party bid within sixty (60) days of the Renegotiation Election, then this Agreement shall be terminated and

 ARTICLE 3.
 QUANTITY OBLIGATIONS

 3.1.
 Seller's Commitment.
-Seller shall make available to Buyer 100 percent of Seller's Daily Deliverability of Gas not to exceed the Maximum Daily Quantity.
+Seller shall make available to Buyer 100 percent of Seller's Daily Deliverability.
 Subject only to Seller's Reservations, Seller exclusively commits to the performance hereof the Committed Reserves, represents that except as expressly set forth on Exhibit A the Committed Reserves are not otherwise subject to any purchase and sale agreement, and agrees not to sell, transfer or deliver to any third party any Gas produced from the Committed Reserves.
 If Seller acquires any interest in additional Gas within the Reserve Commitment Area, such additional Gas shall likewise be dedicated to this Agreement; provided however, if such additionally acquired interest is dedicated to others by agreement on the date of acquisition by Seller, then such Gas shall only be considered to be dedicated hereunder upon the end of the primary term of such prior agreement.